 Keoladeo National Park makes up for an ideal winter weekend getaway from Delhi.

-Others can scout for cheap air tickets to Delhi and head to Bharatpur via the Expressway: 183 KM.
+Others can scout for air tickets to Delhi and head to Bharatpur via the Expressway: 183 KM.

 From Jaipur it is 191 Km and 58 Km from Agra.